If you live in a city, light pollution is probably the number one obstacle to your astrophotography.

 The contrast between the UK and Australia maps is pretty stark, but Australia is a much, much larger place and with the vast majority of it unpopulated.

-You can buy different sizes and strength to fit on telescopes or for use with a DSLR camera – and prices to suit all budgets.
+You can buy different sizes and strengths to fit on telescopes or for use with a DSLR camera – and prices to suit all budgets.

 This is where you get your House of Cards on and start influencing.